Diplomatic missions

 Official passport: visa not required

-We recommend to the Bulgarian citizens to refrain from traveling!
+We call on Bulgarian citizens to refrain from travelling!

 Central African Republic (CAR)